Definition and Examples of Microinsurance

 - Burial insurance

 These are designed as independent policies that lower-income individuals and families could easily pick and choose according to their budget.

 American International Group (AIG) was one of the first insurers to offer microinsurance on an international level.
 It offered its first policy in Uganda in 1997.
-Microinsurance made a big difference in helping natural-disaster survivors recover from the devastation with Typhoon Haiyan, a typhoon that caused devastation in the Philippines in 2013.
+Microinsurance made a big difference in helping natural disaster survivors recover from the devastation of Typhoon Haiyan, a typhoon that caused devastation in the Philippines in 2013.
 Microinsurance firms paid $12 million in claims for that disaster by 2014.

 Benefits of Microinsurance

 Microinsurance makes it possible for many more people to have at least some degree of insurance to protect some of their most valuable assets.
 It can bring a sense of security to low-income families who could not afford insurance before.

 Other benefits include transparency.
 There's the ability to handle claims quickly and accurately.
 Research shows that when farmers and other small entrepreneurs feel protected by insurance, they are willing to take more risks and invest more in new business ventures.
 That is good for the economy.

 That's not to say microinsurance is on firm footing in the United States.
 The U.S. insurance industry is highly regulated and there are legal requirements for insurers including liability and reserves that must be maintained.
 With microinsurance, the need for these reserves would be eliminated since microinsurance is considered a “short-term” policy.